thumbnail image

 Advantage Illinois Participation Loan Program

 Enables small businesses to obtain medium to long-term financing (term loans or lines of credit) to help grow and expand their businesses.
-Loans are available to eligible small/middle market businesses; for- profit businesses, joint ventures, and partnerships and sole proprietorships; and business size limited to 750 employees or fewer worldwide.
-Funding may be used for many purposes, including: start-up costs, working capital, business procurement, franchise fees, equipment, inventory; as well as the purchase, construction, renovation, or tenant improvements of an eligible place of business that is not for passive real estate investment purposes.
+Loans are available to eligible small/middle market businesses; for-profit businesses, joint ventures, partnerships, and sole proprietorships; and business sizes limited to 750 employees or fewer worldwide.
+Funding may be used for many purposes, including start-up costs, working capital, business procurement, franchise fees, equipment, and inventory; as well as the purchase, construction, renovation, or tenant improvements of an eligible place of business that is not for passive real estate investment purposes.

 Advancing the Development of Minority Entrepreneurship

-Resources to high-potential minority entrepreneurs and provide start to finish support to help them grow their business.
-Interested business owners and aspiring entrepreneurs can receive focused business education and potential access to capital to get their business off the ground.
+Resources to high-potential minority entrepreneurs and provide start-to-finish support to help them grow their businesses.
+Interested business owners and aspiring entrepreneurs can receive focused business education and potential access to capital to get their businesses off the ground.

 https://www2.illinois.gov/dceo/AboutDCEO/Pages/MinEcoEmp.aspx